-- 10.1 The University's authorised delegate/representative reserves the right to enter a student's room or apartment at any time for the purpose of inspecting the room or apartment.
+- 10.1 As per your signed Student Enrolment Contract, the University's authorised delegate/representative reserves the right to enter a student's room or apartment at any time for the purpose of inspecting the room or apartment.
+There will first be a knock on the student's door.
+Upon the third attempt, the personnel will enter by themselves.
 Such inspections are to ensure compliance with the requirements of the Residence Agreement and rules and regulations of the University, for maintenance purposes or making repairs, in the event of an emergency, or for any other lawful or reasonable purpose.
 Inspections and repairs may be conducted while residents are absent. - 10.2 Where possible or applicable the student will be given prior notice of maintenance and/or repairs or similar inspections. - 10.3 During an inspection, a resident student may be requested to open his/her cupboard, bags or suitcases and any other storage items.
-All items that are not permissible in residence rooms may be confiscated during such inspections. - 10.4 During special inspections which may be conducted at any time of the night or day, (e.g. drug and alcohol inspections), Security and Police authorities and services may be involved and no prior notice will be given.
-Special inspections without prior notice may also include inspections for unauthorised sleep-overs, illegal substances or illegal squatting. - 10.5 When an inspection or maintenance job has been completed in the absence of the rightful resident, the room shall be locked immediately after completion of the inspection/job.
+All items that are not permissible in residence rooms may be confiscated during such inspections. - 10.4 During special inspections which may be conducted at any time of the night or day, (e.g., drug and alcohol inspections), Security and Police authorities and services may be involved and no prior notice will be given.
+Special inspections without prior notice may also include inspections for unauthorised sleep-overs, illegal substances or illegal squatting. - 10.5 Room inspections may be conducted by the Head of Residence, together with a witness and without the assistance of Security Services.
+Should a situation arise that the Head of Residence cannot manage (i.e., stumbling upon drugs), they may contact the emergency numbers of Security Services to assist.
+The Call Operator will signal for an Operational Manager to assist, who will then in tern activate the Police if necessary.
+Arrested student will receive support from the Head of Residence as a possible. - 10.6 When an inspection or maintenance job has been completed in the absence of the rightful resident, the room shall be locked immediately after completion of the inspection/job. - 10.7 In terms of South Africa's Criminal Law system, should there be a reasonable assumption that something unlawful is happening in a room, the University's delegate may knock (to announce entry) and enter immediately.